 - Online Marketing

-Also do take care of the competitive pricing along with the costing(sampling, shipping & insurance charges) and payment procedures(Letter of credit is a good option).
+Note: Remember to take care of the competitive pricing along with the costing(sampling, shipping & insurance charges) and payment procedures(Letter of credit is a good option).

 Few useful things to keep in mind: